InsideTheSim/ethmerge.com-content/readme.md

 # Contributing
 ## Introduction
-The introduction copy lives in the `/introduction.md` file at the root of the repo.
+The introduction copy lives in the `/introduction.md` file at the root of the repo and is actiavely being worked on on the [`feature/intro`](https://github.com/InsideTheSim/ethmerge.com-content/tree/feature/intro) branch.
+See [this issue](https://github.com/InsideTheSim/ethmerge.com-content/issues/27) for discussion around drafting content for the Introduction.

 ## FAQs
 ### Existing FAQs